hudson-and-thames/arbitragelab/docs/source/ml_approach/ml_based_pairs_selection.rst

     The rules selection flow diagram from `A Machine Learning based Pairs Trading Investment Strategy <http://premio-vidigal.inesc.pt/pdf/SimaoSarmentoMSc-resumo.pdf>`__. by Simão Moraes Sarmento and Nuno Horta.

-The rules that each pair needs to pass are;
+The rules that each pair needs to pass are:

 - The pair’s constituents are cointegrated.
-Literature suggest cointegration performs better than minumum distance and correlation approaches
+Literature suggests cointegration performs better than minimum distance and correlation approaches
 - The pair’s spread Hurst exponent reveals a mean-reverting character.
 Extra layer of validation.
 - The pair’s spread diverges and converges within convenient periods.
 - The pair’s spread reverts to the mean with enough frequency.